DylanP400/RetroClassics/README.md

 ## Profile

 The user profile page features an H1 title "Profile" serving as the main heading.
 The layout is divided into two sections for user convenience.
 On the left, users can easily update their information, including details like phone number and delivery address.
 A button labeled "Update Information" makes it easy to modify your details.
 On the right, a separate section displays the user's previous order history, providing a quick overview of past purchases.
+Underneath, there is a section called "My Testimonials" that shows your testimonials of the site.
+If you haven't left any testimonials yet, it will prompt you with the message: "It looks like you haven't left us a testimonial yet.
+Would you like to leave one?" along with a button labeled "Leave a Testimonial" to encourage users to share their thoughts.

 <details>
 <summary>Desktop & Mobile View</summary>